 In general, if $E$ and $F$ are vector bundles over a ALH manifold $(M,g)$ and $P:C^\infty(E)\to C^\infty(F)$ is a differential operator then the mapping properties of $P$ (Fredholmness, invertibility, etc.) are amenable of being treated by the $0$-calculus if near infinity $P$ may be expressed as a (matrix of) polynomial expressions in elements of $\mathcal X_0(M)$ with coefficients in $C^\infty(\overline M)$.
 This class of operators, which we collectively represent by ${\rm Diff}_0^\bullet(\overline E,\overline F)$, where the bullet indicates the existence of a natural grading, are called $0$-{\em differential operators}.
 This is certainly the case of a generalized Laplacian $\mathcal L$, for which there holds

 Thus, $\mathcal L\in {\rm Diff}_0^2(\overline E):={\rm Diff}_0^2(\overline E,\overline E)$.

 \begin{remark} Elements of ${\rm Diff}_0^\bullet(\overline E,\overline F)$ define differential operators in the interior (in particular, it makes sense to define an ``interior'' symbol and hence discuss ellipticity for such operators).
 Also, ``genuine'' differential operators on $\overline M$ (i.e. elements of ${\rm Diff}^\bullet(\overline E,\overline F)$) restrict to $0$-differential operators but the converse extension statement is not true in general.
 Thus, it is convenient to adopt here the convention that any $0$-differential operator which is not geometric (e.g. the covariant derivative associated to a connection on an ``external'' principal bundle over $M$) is the restriction of a ``genuine'' object defined on $\overline M$.
-As we shall see in the specific case of covariant derivatives, this has the practical effect of turning them increasingly geometric as we approach the boundary; compare with the proof of Theorem \ref{usula:inv}. \end{remark}
+As we shall see in the specific case of covariant derivatives, this amounts to requiring that the underlying connection is genuine and has the practical effect of turning the associated generalized Laplacians increasingly geometric as we approach the boundary; compare with \cite[Remark 22]{usula2021yang} and the proof of Theorem \ref{usula:inv}. \end{remark}